linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 - Strap 5 of the SW_STRAP1_8 dip switch
   * Turn on strap 5 that BMC UART can rout via SI2 pins.
-  * Aslo, all logs can be rout to the same UART port.
+  * Also, all logs can be rout to the same UART port.

 - Strap 7 of the SW1 dip switch
   * Turn on strap 7 to isolate USB FTDI.